copperdogma/next-authjs-psql-base-template/scratchpad.md

    - Updating `_validateSyncPrerequisites` function in `lib/auth/auth-firebase-sync.ts` to log at debug level for credential-based auth instead of warning
    - Modifying `_handleSignInSignUpFlow` in `lib/auth-node.ts` to check if Firebase sync is needed before calling the sync function
    - Added comprehensive tests for the changes
+6. Fixed Firebase Admin Service initialization race condition by:
+   - Refactoring `FirebaseAdminService.getInstance()` to use async/await with proper Promise handling instead of a busy-wait loop
+   - Adding retry mechanism with exponential backoff for `getFirebaseAdminApp()`
+   - Updating all code that uses `FirebaseAdminService.getInstance()` to handle its now async nature
+   - Verified fix by running E2E tests which passed without warnings
+7. Fixed failing unit test in `tests/unit/lib/auth/auth-firebase-sync.test.ts` by updating `shouldSyncFirebaseUser` to correctly consider the `trigger` parameter.
+8. Ran all validations and tests: Unit tests pass, E2E tests pass.
+Branch coverage at 69.02% (target 69%).
+9. Reviewed and approved changes to `shouldSyncFirebaseUser` in `lib/auth/auth-firebase-sync.ts`.

 ## Completed Tasks